 "Wilco on steroids.” – Cleveland Scene

 For the better part of the past two decades, Akron, Ohio-born Brian Lisik has been generating that sort of reaction from music critics and audiences alike.

 We’re Sorry…, the latest release from Lisik and his band, the Unfortunates, is no exception.
 The Nashville Blues Society said the album “is full of hooks, attitude, killer vocals and musicianship” and The Seattle Post-Intelligencer opined, “Lisik's voice has taken on even more of his habitual heart-on-sleeve honesty…a fully seasoned and mastered vocal instrument.”

 An AMA and FMQB Top 200 album spurred by radio singles “Feudal Nights” and “Colorado Avenue” (which reached #17 nationally on the Triple-A music chart in January 2018, with the official music video premiering on former Huffington Post writer Mike Ragogna’s Trafficbeat.com) We’re Sorry… continues to cement that reputation.

-Lee Zimmerman, music writer and author of Americana Music: Voices, Visionaries, and Pioneers of an Honest Sound, said “Lisik writes songs that resonate almost immediately -- sharp, smart and full of edgy intensity,” and of the band; “while the new album bears an apologetic pretext, the fact is that it’s bold, assertive and flush with full tilt rock ‘n’ roll.
+Lee Zimmerman, music writer and author of Americana Music: Voices, Visionaries, and Pioneers of an Honest Sound, said “Lisik writes songs that resonate almost immediately -- sharp, smart and full of edgy intensity," and called the band “bold, assertive and flush with full tilt rock ‘n’ roll.
 The Unfortunates come across like the Thin Lizzy of the 21st century, all grit, edge and bluster.”

-Also a national award-winning writer and columnist, Lisik brings that sense of storytelling, and a reporter’s direct and unflinching lens, to his brutally poetic songwriting.
+Also a national award-winning writer and columnist, Lisik brings a keen sense of storytelling, and a reporter’s direct and unflinching lens, to his brutally poetic songwriting.